pypeaday/eol-dr/checklist.md

 - If that doesn't work, unplug the router, which is probably at this point going to be the Netgear Orbi, and plug it back in.
 - If that doesn't work there's probably an actual outage

-### Home automation / IoT (Hue, etc)

-If you change the name of the wifi (like if you move and use the ISP's built-in wifi), then you will have to reconnect...

 # TODO: THIS

 ### Social Media accounts

-- Everything can be logged in with Bitwarden + the multi-factor apps on my phone (Microsoft Authenticator or Yubi Authenticator) or my YubiKey
+- Everything can be logged in with Bitwarden + the multi-factor apps on my phone (Microsoft Authenticator or Yubi Authenticator, or Aegis) or my YubiKey
 - Don’t close Twitter for a few years
   - If you sell my Twitter, make it worth your time, like 1 million then ask a friend to delete all my old posts
-  - This will probably require some sort of service because Twitter makes things hard
 - Double check that my Facebook is 100% deactivated (login in Bitwarden)

 ### 2FA